jeremytammik/tbc/a/1672_cmdwallprofile_2019.md

    at apiManagedExecuteCommand...
 </pre>

+This looks like the issue you are facing too.

-This is caused by the call to `CurveLoop.CreateViaOffset` in all the walls hosting windows and doors.
+It is caused by the call to `CurveLoop.CreateViaOffset` in all the walls hosting windows and doors.

 It may be due to some specific aspect of the door and window definition.